 - For the weather forecast, please click here.

 - Download free city guide in PDF

 - Useful tips before you go – tourists traps etc.

 While winter in Prague can be quite cold, it is also a great time to visit the city.
 When it snows, the city looks like a fairyland land, and there is plenty to do, especially for those who love concerts and opera.
 Also, keep in mind that many tourist destinations will have reduced hours because it will get dark as early as 4:00 in December and January and 5:00 in February.
 Be sure to pack warm clothes, including a heavy coat and shoes that will keep your feet warm as you explore the city. read more

 Weather in Spring

-Spring is considered to be one of the best times to visit Prague since the weather is mild and not too hot or oppressive.
-In addition, the city’s numerous gardens are in full bloom and the hotel rates are still very reasonable.
+Spring is considered one of the best times to visit Prague since the weather is mild and not too hot or oppressive.
+In addition, the city’s numerous gardens are in full bloom, and the hotel rates are still very reasonable.
 The weeks in early spring might still be chilly, but from mid-April until May, the weather will only continue to get warmer with each passing day.

 Weather in Summer